psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 ```
 > I pointed out to Mr. Hartland, in reference to the Market Drayton story, that, as it stood, the mysterious and "significant" remark of the Pembrokeshire minister was of no historical or scientific value whatever.
 As he seemed to agree with me to a certain extent, I was rather surprised to find the minister's oracular remark assuming in the ACADEMY even more "significance" than it had been originally endowed with in the Times.
 As a matter of fact, there are extant precise descriptions of Pembrokeshire funeral customs.
 I may refer to, though I am at present unable to quote from, Miss Mary Curtis's Antiquities of Pendine.
 Again, in part iii. of *Cymru Fu* for July-December, 1888— not the Welsh work that Mr. Hartland quotes from, but a republication of notes that had appeared in the Cardiff *Weekly Mail*— the following account, dated Tenby, Sunday, October 6, is to be found under the heading, "Travelling in Wales in 1820":
 >
 > "Going down the street of Tenby, I observed a number of men in their best clothes, principally black.
-I at first thought it was for Sunday, but seeing a woman among them with a tray and glasses in one hand and a bottle in the other, I stopt (being then on foot, to ease the horses in ascending a hill at the end of the town) to inquire the meaning of it, when one of the men informed me they were to attend a funeral, and that it was the custom to aseemble before the door of the deceased, and to be served with wine and warm ale in the street before the body was brought out.
+I at first thought it was for Sunday, but seeing a woman among them with a tray and glasses in one hand and a bottle in the other, I stopt (being then on foot, to ease the horses in ascending a hill at the end of the town) to inquire the meaning of it, when one of the men informed me they were to attend a funeral, and that it was the custom to assemble before the door of the deceased, and to be served with wine and warm ale in the street before the body was brought out.
 It is a Flemish custom, I suppose."

 ```{admonition} Cymru Fu, "Travelling in Wales in 1820"
 :class: seealso dropdown